 Reporting Illicit Discharges:

-Answers to common questions about illicit discharges:
+Here are answers to some common questions about illicit discharges:

 1. What is an illicit discharge?